freakout42/formax/docs/OperatorGuide.md

 ======

 Standard client is PuTTY on Windows.
 Easy to install - opensource - secure - matured for decades.
-You must set for the session:

-    Window->Translation->Remote character set = ISO-8859-15
-    Connection->Data->Terminal-type string = putty

 For maximum convenience you can add the following to your registry.
 Then you will find a loadable session which you can open in PuTTY or start with "putty -load formax" from the command line.

 ~~~
 REGEDIT4